-We will ask you a few questions to check if there have been any problems for you since filling in the screening questionnaire.
-We will check your temperature and we will take blood samples.
+We will ask you a few questions to check there have been no new problems for your child since filling in the screening questionnaire.
+We will check your child's temperature and we will take blood samples.
 We would use an anaesthetic cream to numb the skin for the blood test.

-A blood sample will be taken to check if you have had contact with the COVID-19 virus prior to vaccination but the result will not stop you from entering the study.
-Because of the nature of the pandemic, we expect approximately 10% of participants to have had previous contact with COVID-19 and it will be important to include these participants in our results as well.
+A blood sample will be taken to check if your child has had contact with the COVID-19 virus prior to vaccination but the result will not stop your child from entering the study.
+Because of the nature of the pandemic, we expect approximately 10% of children to have had previous contact with COVID-19 and it will be important to include these children in our results as well.
 It is important to note that this is a research test that has not been validated for diagnostic purposes, so results cannot be used to provide confirmation of previous infection nor of protection from future infection.
-Results will not be provided to participants.
-You will automatically be required to take a urine pregnancy test, we are asking this of all female participants over the age of 11.
-We ask that all female participants who are sexually active use an effective form of contraception for the duration of the trial.
+Results will not be provided to participants for this reason.